Vulintus/Vulintus_UF2_Bootloaders/README.md

 * `Python 3` must be installed on your system
   * Note: Depending on your install, sometimes the executable is named "python3.exe", and sometimes it is named "python.exe".
 I have edited the makefile so that it expects an executable named "python.exe".
 If this is an issue, you can edit the makefile on your machine to use "python3.exe" instead.
   * I personally use Miniconda as my Python installation: https://docs.conda.io/en/latest/miniconda.html
+* All of the above tools need to be in your Windows "path", so that you can access them from the command line.

 Atmel Studio is not supported.